- See a complete listing of internship options.

 Why sign up for an internship?

-Undergraduate film studies students are eligible for internships in a variety of film, visual arts, and media areas as soon as they have completed 36 credits toward their degrees.
+Undergraduate Film and Media Studies students are eligible for internships in a variety of film, visual arts, and media areas as soon as they have completed 36 credits toward their degrees.
 They can then earn either 3 or 6 credits toward their degrees by successfully completing an internship (see below for how to do this).

-We strongly encourage students to participate in internships early in their film studies careers.
+We strongly encourage students to participate in internships early in their Film and Media Studies careers.
 Internships can provide invaluable experience by introducing students to the career possibilities open to them upon graduation.
 They also allow students to determine exactly what aspect of the film and video or media field they would like to work in after graduation.

 Internships also open doors with future employers by introducing students to the institutions where they might later find employment.
 Most organizations or businesses would rather hire someone they know and like than take a chance on an unknown.